sentry-kubernetes/charts/README.md

 Sentry version from 22.10.0 onwards should be using chart 17.x.x

-- post process forwarder events and transactions topics are splitted in Sentry 22.10.0
+- post process forwarder events and transactions topics are split in Sentry 22.10.0

 You can delete the deployment "sentry-post-process-forward" as it's no longer needed.